D4RK-C0D3/D4RK-C0D3/README.md

  - #### Password Generator :
-     - Generate A Random Password
+     - Generate A Random Password Using `Python`
      - Encrypt That Password With A Hashing Algorithum
      - Keep That Password Safely In A Database